hunt-genes/PPU-GenEpi/Day5/README.md

 # DAY 5 - Meta-analysis for quantitative traits using METAL

-Please fill the following form during the exercise today: https://nettskjema.no/a/284235 Thank you!

 ## FOCUS and LEARNING GOALS

 >  The aim for this session is to get familiar with running a genome wide association study meta-analysis which enables researchers to  gather data from many studies and analyse them together.

 There are several motivations for meta-analysis.
 One is the ability to increase power to detect small effect sizes or rare variant effects by increasing the study sample size.
 Many methods for meta analysis rely on using summary statistics therefore rendering the need to share individual level data unnecessary.
 This makes it easier to share data for meta analysis as the summary statistics are not deemed sensitive information and are typically made publicly available when papers are published in peer-reviewed journals.
 Finally, meta-analysis across genetic ancestries is the most statistically robust approach rather than pooling all ancestries together in one GWAS as it results in little or no loss of efficiency (as compared to analysis of combined data-sets) and reduces population stratification.
 Some [slides](SMED8020_2022_MetaAnalysis.pdf) with extra informaiton may be helpful.